 These Vegan Apple Pie Bars combine the best of two worlds- cookie bars & apple pie!
-A thick shortbread pie-like dough is topped with cinnamon sugar apples and a vegan streusel for a melt-in-your-mouth cookie bar!
+A thick shortbread dough that tastes just like pie is topped with cinnamon sugar apples and a vegan streusel for a melt-in-your-mouth apple cookie bar!

 These apple pie crumb bars are made in three easy steps:

 Make & par-bake the vegan pie crust